 Work

 I took the Computer Science degree route to getting my first job and spent a few months programming before becoming a technical analyst, project manager and then running large programmes and portfolios of work, including setting up and running project management offices.
 I’ve been fortunate to travel extensively for work, and even more fortunate to have called New York City my home for a year in one of my early roles.
-The business areas I’ve worked in have included Human Resources, Risk, Compliance, the CIO office and most recently IT Infrastructure.
+The business areas I’ve worked in have included Human Resources, Risk, Compliance, the CIO office and most recently IT Infrastructure and Real Estate/Facilities.

 Play